-- Any damage identified as being caused by the neglect or carelessness of the Contract Holder, members of the Contract Holder's household, or his/her visitors, lodgers or pets.
-This also includes unacceptable hygiene conditions, decorative standards and conditions of garden (and accumulation of rubbish). - 2.
-Replacement of all door locks including garages and sheds. - 3.
+- Any damage identified as being caused by the neglect or carelessness of the tenant, members of the tenant's household, or his/her visitors, lodgers or pets.
+This also includes unacceptable hygiene conditions, decorative standards and conditions of garden (and accumulation of rubbish). - Replacement of all door locks including garages and sheds. - 3.
 Forced entry and associated damage (to include following loss of keys, Police entry, emergency service etc) - 4.
 All glazing internal and external including board up - 5.
-Broken/damaged sanitary fittings - Electric works where loss has been caused by the Contract Holder's appliance i.e. cooker or by accidental damage to the wiring in the property. - 7.
-Electric safety checks following Contract Holders alterations including light fittings. - 8.
-Damage to the heating and hot water system or associated fitments i.e radiators.

-- Cost of Contractors wasted visit for inspection/repair of gas or electrical fittings due to lack of supply caused by Contract Holder not crediting card/key - 10.
+Broken/damaged sanitary fittings - 6.
+Electric works where loss has been caused by the tenant's appliance i.e. cooker or by accidental damage to the wiring in the property. - 7.
+Electric safety checks following tenants alterations including light fittings. - 8.
+Damage to the heating and hot water system or associated fitments i.e radiators. - 9.
+Cost of Contractors wasted visit for inspection/repair of gas or electrical fittings due to lack of supply caused by tenant not crediting card/key - 10.
 No access call on appointment (01 OOH, 02, 03) - 11.
 Blocked sinks, wash hand basins, baths and toilets unless a structural defect i.e. cracked drain causes blockage. - 12.
 Replacement of bulbs, fuses and fluorescent tubes except in communal areas. - 13.
-Abuse of Out Of Hours Emergency Service when repair does not fall within emergency criteria. - 14.
-Use of Out of Hours Emergency Service when repair is Contract Holder's responsibility. - 15.
-Removal and making good Contract Holders unauthorised or substandard alterations or any work carried out to fixtures, fittings or appliances installed by or belonging to the Contract Holder, or to alterations the Contract Holder may carry out during the contract, in order to make them safe. - 16.
-Damaged caused to another property through Contract Holder misuse or neglect. i.e bath overflowing into ground floor flat. - 17.
+Abuse of Out Of Hours Emergency Service when repair does not fall within emergency criteria.

+- 14. Use of Out of Hours Emergency Service when repair is tenants responsibility. - 15.
+Removal and making good tenants unauthorised or substandard alterations or any work carried out to fixtures, fittings or appliances installed by or belonging to the tenant, or to alterations the tenant may carry out during the tenancy, in order to make them safe. - 16.
+Damaged caused to another property through tenant misuse or neglect. i.e bath overflowing into ground floor flat. - 17.
 Refixing radiators following redecoration - 18.
 Renewing fire fronts if damaged or painted - 19.
 Owner/Occupier joint responsibility e.g. chimney stacks, fencing